 If you suspect you're a victim of identity theft

-All other customers should call the Federal Trade Commission (FTC) by phone at 1-877-IDTHEFT.
+Call the Federal Trade Commission (FTC) by phone at 1-877-IDTHEFT.
 The FTC handles complaints from victims of identity theft and can help you by referring you to credit bureau and law enforcement agencies.

 Some additional things you should consider doing:

 - Contact the three major consumer-reporting companies to request a Fraud Alert be placed on your credit file.
 A fraud alert requires creditors to verify your identity before opening any new accounts in your name or changing any existing accounts.
 You will only need to contact one consumer reporting company to do this – that company will notify the others.